-Professional Development was provided to staff in the areas of Guided and Reciprocal Reading.
+Professional Development was provided to both teaching and support staff by Regional Facilitators in the areas of developing successful Reading Programs, Guided and Reciprocal Reading, and Diagnostic Assessment of Reading.
 Across the school students were engaged in Reading every day.
-Our Year 3 cohort results declined for students in the upper 2 bands.
-Their reading results indicate 34.1% in 2013 of students achieving in the upper 2 bands up from 50% in 2012.
+Our Year 3 cohort results improved for students in the upper 2 bands.
+Their reading results indicate 41.3% in 2014.
 Our Year 5 cohort has demonstrated an improvement in the Reading strand, from the previous year.
-The reading improved from 20% in 2012 to 28.4% in 2013.
-Our Year 7 cohort was able to show improvement with an increase from 15.8% in 2012 to 17.7% in 2013.
+The reading improved from 28% in 2013 to 29.5% in 2014.
+This goal was implemented with full embedment expected in 2015.